mavstuff/snake/README.md

 The game supports multiple human players connecting to a central server, each controlling their own snake with a unique color and letter identifier.
 Players compete to collect food and grow their snakes while avoiding collisions with walls, themselves, and other players.

+The server automatically advertises itself via UDP broadcast, allowing clients to discover and connect without needing to know the server's IP address in advance.

 ## 2. Game Screenshot

 ![Snake Game Screenshot](doc/screenshot.png)